 This small bee hive skep is made with nothing but pure beeswax.

-Size is 50mm x 40mm in size and burns for around 4 hours
+Size is 50mm x 40mm in size and burns for around 7 hours each.

 Beeswax candles; naturally beneficial.